Why Might an Employer Pay a Signing Bonus?

 When Do Employers Use a Signing Bonus?

-The signing bonus is most often used for executive-level positions or to recruit employees with special, hard-to-find skills and experience.
+The signing bonus is most often used for senior-level positions or to recruit employees with special, hard-to-find skills and experience.
 Examples of such prospective employees include software development experts who work effectively in teams and are effective communicators, market research savvy employees, experienced senior managers with keenly honed soft skills and prior departmental management-level responsibilities, and employees who specialize in data collection and analysis.

 Family practice physicians and internal medicine doctors are several more examples as fewer doctors choose to enter into these specialty areas preferring instead to enter more lucrative specialties such as surgery.
 The value of these physicians is expected to escalate in the years ahead so a signing bonus will see more use.